stackrox/stackrox/scanner/decisions/0012-reindexing.md

 | sha512:abc... | 2024-09-26 23:52:39.190285-07 |
 | sha512:def... | 2024-09-12 05:48:46.361476-07 |

-The `manifest_id` will be all that is needed to identify and delete an Index Report.
+The `manifest_id` will be all that is needed to identify and delete a manifest and Index Report.
 Note this ID is the same as the Index Report's ID which is the same as the related `*claircore.Manifest.Hash` (hence `manifest_id`).

 ### Handling preexisting Index Reports